Voter-Science/TrcPluginTemplate/README.md

 3. In the root directory, run ```npm install``` to pull down packages.
 Packages include the TypeScript compiler, testing framework, core TRC wrappers, etc. This will download them to a 'node_modules' folder.

 ### Ongoing development
 4. Build the plugin.
-This will compile TypeScript to JScript, run browserify to produce a bundle, and deposit all runtime artifcats in the '/public' directory.
+This will compile TypeScript to JScript, run browserify to produce a bundle, and deposit all runtime artifacts in the _'/public' directory_.
+That directory is the actual plugin that gets published.
 ```npm run build```
 5. Run tests:  ```npm test```
 6. Debug locally: ```npm start```